-Serbia continues to see an increasing number of asylum seekers: since the beginning of the refugee crisis, 393,069 people were registered in Serbia.
-RMF has been responding to the refugee crisis since January 2016, by providing comprehensive protection and medical services to persons of concern.
-Our team works in and around the Belgrade city center, providing outreach medical care and referral services for secondary and tertiary care institutions.
-We operate 3:00 PM to 11:00 PM daily at our mobile medical clinic located within the Obrenovac Collective Center, the largest refugee camp in Serbia, with a second medical team providing referrals from the camp.
-In February 2017, we began a second initiative near the border with Croatia, operating the medical clinic at the Adaševci Transit Center from 4:00 PM to 12:00 AM, seven days a week.
-Adaševci Transit Center is home to approximately 1,100 refugees and asylum seekers.
+RMF has been responding to the refugee crisis in Serbia since January 2016, by providing comprehensive protection and medical services, including emergency triage, to persons of concern.
+Our team works in and around the Belgrade city center and at Obrenovac Transit and Reception Centre, the second largest refugee camp in Serbia.
+We operate 3:00 PM to 10:00 PM five days a week at our mobile medical clinic located in Obrenovac, with a second medical team providing referrals for secondary and tertiary care institutions.
+From 2017 to 2018, we also provided services near the border with Croatia, operating the medical clinic at Adaševci Transit Centre from 4:00 PM to 12:00 AM, seven days a week.

-- 13 medical doctors provide first aid and primary health care for refugees.
+- Medical doctors provide first aid and primary health care for refugees.

-- 5 translators and cultural mediators provide understanding and support.
+- Tanslators and cultural mediators provide understanding and support.

-- Our medical teams and cultural mediators identify and refer extremely vulnerable cases.
+- Medical teams and cultural mediators identify and refer extremely vulnerable cases.

-- Our teams remain mobile and flexible, able to rapidly relocate to areas in greatest need.
+- Teams remain mobile and flexible, able to rapidly relocate to areas in greatest need.

-- RMF partners with national and local government, as well as multilateral organizations such as UNHCR and other NGOs, including MSF and Doctors of the World, to support a comprehensive and well-coordinated response.
+- RMF partners with national and local government, as well as multilateral organizations such as UNHCR and other NGOs to support a comprehensive and well-coordinated response.

-- RMF works in collaboration with other organizations such as the Asylum Information Centre, Praxis, and Save the Children to provide supplies such as food, water, clothing, and hygiene kits.
+- RMF works in collaboration with other organizations to provide supplies such as food, water, clothing, and hygiene kits.

 - We ensure linguistic and cultural understanding through Arabic and Farsi speaking interpreters and cultural mediators.